-In this article we’re going to take a look at another ESP32 Camera Development board: the ESP32 TTGO T-Camera with PIR sensor and OLED display.
+In this article, we’re going to take a look at another ESP32 Camera Development board: the ESP32 TTGO T-Camera with a PIR sensor and OLED display.

 Where to Buy?